arpentnoir/legislation-search/README.md

 ## Development
 The application is built on the [MEAN](http://mean.io/) stack, deployed to [Heroku](https://www.heroku.com/) with test automation utilising [Mocha](https://mochajs.org/) test framework and [Chai](chaijs.com/) assertion library.
 Continuous integration is implemented using [CircleCI](https://circleci.com).

 Data was taken from the AustLii website via a series of Python scripts, converted to JSON and uploaded via web service to a MongoDB database hosted on Heroku.
-Python scripts can be found [here](https://github.com/arpentnoir/austlii_scripts)